 To protect cuts and abrasions, traditionally, flexible cloth bandages are used.
 These are typically made from cotton.
 After scouring and bleaching, cotton is 99% cellulose.
 Cellulose is a polymer made up of a long chain of glucose molecules all linked together by C-1 to C-4 oxygen bridges, called glycosidic bonds, formed on elimination of water.
-The cellulose chains within cotton fibers tend to be held in place by hydrogen bonding, which occur between the hydroxyl groups (–OH) of adjacent sugar molecules.
+The cellulose chains within cotton fibres tend to be held in place by hydrogen bonding, which occurs between the hydroxyl groups (–OH) of adjacent sugar molecules.

 Today, an alternative to cotton is ‘spray on bandage’ or liquid bandages.
 The spray contains a polymer such as PVP/VA, which binds to the skin and forms a temporary protective coating over the injury.
 It is easy to remove the bandage because the polymer is water-soluble.
 When water is applied it dissolves!
 Liquid bandages can stick better than plastic or fabric adhesive bandages to many hard-to-bandage areas, including knuckles and between fingers.

-Research in this area continues, and a new algae-based polymer, called Vetigel, has been developed that stops the profuse bleeding within seconds.
+Research in this area continues, and a new algae-based polymer, called Vetigel, has been developed that stops profuse bleeding within seconds.
 It was invented in 2010, by Joe Landolina, when he was just 17 years old.
 (This reminds me of Maria Elena Grimmett who, at the age of just 14, became the youngest person published in the Journal of Environmental Quality for designing reusable polymer beads to remove sulfamethazine (an antibiotic) from rivers, streams and groundwater.)

 What sporting injuries would you most like to solve using chemistry-based inventions?

 To cool or not to cool, that is the question